yy1lab/Lyrics-Conditioned-Neural-Melody-Generation/README.md

   This value can take the same numerical values as the Duration but it can also be null (so zero).

-The continuous attributes are :
+The continuous attributes are, in order:

 — The start of the note : In seconds since the beginning of the sung song.